Toyota Vios: Thailand

 The Yaris Ativ in Thailand is available in four grades: Sport, Smart, Premium and Premium Luxury.
 Eligible under the Eco Car tax incentive program, it is equipped with the 1.2-litre 3NR-VE engine with Dual VVT-iE technology rated at 69 kW and 110 Nm, paired with a Toyota-made CVT gearbox marketed as Super CVT-i.
 Advanced driver-assistance systems package branded as Toyota Safety Sense is standard.
 The model also indirectly replaced the 1.5-litre Vios in the country.

 Produced at the Gateway plant in Chachoengsao, sales figures target in Thailand is set at 3,500 units per month, with exports planned to over 35 countries.

+The Yaris Ativ Hybrid was launched in Thailand on 21 August 2025, it is offered in two trim levels: GR Sport and Premium, with a 1.5-litre 2NR-VEX hybrid powertrain.

 Laos

 The fourth-generation Vios was launched in Laos on 1 September 2022, powered by the 1.3-litre 1NR-VE engine rated at 72 kW and 122 Nm.
 Toyota Safety Sense is standard for 1.3 Hi grade.

+The Vios HEV was launched in Laos on 27 September 2025, it is offered in single trim with a 1.5-litre 2NR-VEX hybrid powertrain.